potassco/clorm/docs/clorm/api.rst

 Calling Python From an ASP Program
 ----------------------------------

-ClORM provides two decorator functions that make it easy to call Python from within an ASP program.
+Clorm provides two decorator functions that make it easy to call Python from within an ASP program.
 These decorators wrap a function (or method) with some type conversion code that takes care of converting from intutive Python types to Clingo acceptable types.